 Lastly, it is important to establish practice and testing schedules.
 If employees do not work from home on a regular basis, the first few times may be confusing and difficult.
-Practicing and testing key factors in having a successful telecommuting recovery strategy program available when needed.
-Additional information is IBHS's article: protection/make-telecommuting-part-of-youravailable https://disastersafety.org/ibhs-businessbusiness-continuity-plan/
+Practicing and testing are key factors in having a successful telecommuting recovery strategy program available when needed.
+Additional information is available in IBHS's article: https://disastersafety.org/ibhs-businessprotection/make-telecommuting-part-of-your-business-continuity-plan/